CD is SOLD OUT!

-Emerging from this inky past is Devil In A Woodpile's musical offering of blues, ragtime, country, hillbilly, jazz, you name it.
-(You probably won't name it R&B or metal, but I'll bet it'll still have you shaking your ass...)
+Emerging from this murky past is Devil In A Woodpile's musical offering of blues, ragtime, country, hillbilly, jazz, you name it.
+(You probably won't name it R&B or metal, but I'll bet it'll still have you shaking your ass...).

 Division Street's lineup of harmonica, standup bass, National Steel, washboard and tuba plants the musical acorns that have sprouted into the mighty oaks of American music.
-Come to think of it, if it weren't for this kind of music we probably wouldn't have the rich musical heritage which allows us to enjoy Ashlee Simpson or Kid Rock quite the way we do today.
+Come to think of it, if it weren't for this kind of music we probably wouldn't have the rich musical heritage which allows us to enjoy Miley Cyrus or Robin Thicke quite the way we do today.

-Okay that last part's a joke, but if we can get the search engines to send teenagers to our website through mentioning Hannah Montana and Limp Bizkit we may be able to save society.
+Okay that last part's a joke, but if we can get the search engines to send teenagers to our website through mentioning Hannah Montana and Lady Gaga we may be able to save society.
 That's just what Devil in a Woodpile is trying to do.
 Won't you help?